unioncollege-webtech/final-project/README.md

 - due date - be able to set a due date when the item needs to be done
 - database - use a database to store the information in
 - folders - be able to create folders and add to do items in different folders
-- users can search for a to do item
+- search - users can search for a to do item

 Features
 ---------

 - Users can create, read, update, and delete to do items
+- To do items have a description
+- Uses File System to store data
+- Users can save changes to storage

 Approach
 ---------

-To Do List is an Express web application that uses Handlebars for templates and memory to store items
+To Do List is an Express web application that uses Handlebars and Bootstrap for templates and uses file system to store items in storage.json.

 Routes
 -------

-- / - The 'index' route.
-Show a list of the to do items
+- / - the 'index' route.
+Shows a list of the to do items
 - /delete - deletes the to do item
 - /edit - edits a to do item
 - /save - saves the toDoList array to storage.json